 Several times a year, cars of all kinds are found in Pigeon Forge for shows that include hot rods and show cars, along with specific makes from Chevelle to Jeep to Corvette.
 Register your ride and or just attend, walk around and look.
 And don’t forget to book an American Patriot Getaways cabin that has great parking for the shows.

 Here’s what’s coming up – and for fun, check out what car your state likes best

-The seventh annual Jeep Club Invasion is coming this month to the LeConte Center in the center of Pigeon Forge, adjacent to the city’s Riverwalk along the Little Pigeon River.
+The annual Jeep Invasion is coming this month to the LeConte Center in the center of Pigeon Forge, adjacent to the city’s Riverwalk along the Little Pigeon River.

 Last year more than 16,000 people and 8,000 Jeep vehicles were in attendance.
 This year’s Show and Shine competition – for those wishing to impress with their build – takes place both days and includes five participation categories and a People’s Choice Award.

 Check out the 2019 show.

 Admission is $10 per person per day General admission and the show takes place from 9a-5p daily.
 Tickets also are available online.